 Step 6: Link Your Account

-Once you have received your Blue Card account number, please submit this to the relevant attribute in the Placements system (refer to instructions above) we will need this to link you UQ.
+Once you have received your Blue Card account number, please submit this to the designated attribute in InPlace (refer to instructions above) This step is essential for our team to facilitate the linkage of your card UQ.

 Step 7: Complete Blue Card Application